MarcusDavidG/Suivi-clair/README.md

 The frontend is built with:
 - React + Vite for fast development
 - TailwindCSS for styling
-- Starknet.js for blockchain interactions (to be added)
+- Starknet.js for blockchain interactions

 ### Smart Contract Development